Please ensure Javascript is enabled for purposes of website accessibility Residence Life | Corban University

 Residence Halls

-We believe living on campus is an integral part of your educational, social, and spiritual growth, and our students love the community they find here.
+Living on campus helps support your educational, social, and spiritual growth, and our students love the community they find in our residence halls.

-Enjoy spacious rooms, common areas with cozy seating, free on-campus laundry, storage areas, and kitchens for making midnight snacks.
+Enjoy spacious rooms, common areas with cozy seating, free on-campus laundry, storage areas, and full kitchens.
 Each residence hall has unique features, but all of them offer a welcoming community and meaningful friendships.
-They also each have their own annual event that has become Corban tradition.
+They also each have their own events that have become Corban traditions.

 Aagard Hall